Komal Kohar Wins Bronze At Asian Weightlifting Championships

 - Komal Kohar wins bronze in the women's 48kg weight class at the Asian Weightlifting Championships.

-- Huang Yi Chen of Chinese Taipei secured gold with a total lift of 193kg.
+- Huang Yi Chen of Chinese Taipei secured the gold medal with a total lift of 193kg.

-- Fang Wan-Ling, also from Chinese Taipei, won silver with a total lift of 192kg.
+- North Korea's Un Chol Pang dominated the men's 60 kg category, setting a new world record in clean and jerk.

 Competing in place of Tokyo silver medallist Mirabai Chanu, the 23-year-old rose to the occasion with a composed performance, finishing with a combined lift of 177kg -- 78kg in snatch and 99kg in clean and jerk.

-Her effort in clean and jerk effort also earned her a bronze medal in the discipline.
+Her effort in clean and jerk also earned her a bronze medal in the discipline.

 In a field missing several traditional heavyweights of Asian weightlifting, Chinese Taipei stamped its authority with a commanding one-two finish.